 - We have issued contractual Data Sharing Agreements to every business we pass and receive personal data to and from, to ensure they also meet their obligations under GDPR.

-- At head office we have installed increased security for employee records.
+- At head office we installed increased security for employee records.

 - We commissioned the design and build of a soon to be released secure online portal, that once launched, will allow customers to manage their personal data and marketing preferences.